matthiasferch/tsm/README.md

 <script src="https://unpkg.com/ts-matrix">
 ```

-The library is built as a UMD module, so you can import from both frontend-script (AMD) and NodeJS (CommonJS).
+The library is built as an ECMAScript module (`.mjs` file), but it also exports a UMD version if needed.

 ## Usage